Local Computation: Lower and Upper Bounds

 \subsection{Lower Bounds for Minimum Dominating Set}

 In a non-distributed setting, MDS in equivalent to the general minimum set cover problem, whereas MVC is a special case of set cover which can be approximated much better.
 It is therefore not surprising that also in a distributed environment, MDS is harder than MVC.
-In the following, we formalize this intuition giving a locality-preserving reduction from MVC to MDS. \begin{theorem} For any $\eps>0$, there are graphs $G$, such that in $k$ communication rounds, every (possibly randomized) distributed algorithm for the minimum dominating set problem on $G$ has approximation ratios at least
+In the following, we formalize this intuition giving a locality-preserving reduction from MVC to MDS. \begin{theorem} For every integer $k>0$, there are graphs $G$, such that in $k$ communication rounds in the LOCAL model, every (possibly randomized) distributed algorithm for the minimum dominating set problem on $G$ has approximation ratios at least

 where $n$ and $\Delta$ denote the number of nodes and the highest degree in $G$, respectively. \end{theorem} \begin{proof} To obtain a lower bound for MDS, we consider the line graph $L(G_k)$ of $G_k$.
 The nodes of a line graph $L(G)$ of $G$ are the edges of $G$.
 Two nodes in $L(G)$ are connected by an edge whenever the two corresponding edges in $G$ are incident to the same node.
 Assuming that initially each node knows all its incident edges, a $k$-round computation on the line graph of $G$ can be simulated in $k$ round on $G$, i.e., in particular $G_k$ and $L(G_k)$ have the same locality properties.